Stellarton Location Truro Location

 Get the Right Diagnosis with a Comprehensive ADHD Evaluation

-Your child, teen, or college student can succeed — even if it’s hard for them to stay focused.
+Your child or teen can succeed—even if it’s hard for them to focus, follow instructions, or stay on task.

 Common signs of ADHD include: